Asakawa, Fukushima

 Asakawa (浅川町, Asakawa-machi) is a town located in Fukushima Prefecture, Japan.
-As of 1 March 2020, the town had an estimated population of 6,315 in 21608 households, and a population density of 170 persons per km².
+As of 1 March 2020, the town had an estimated population of 6,036 across 2,070 households, and a population density of 170 persons per km2.
 The total area of the town was 37.43 km2.

 Geography

 Asakawa is located in southern portion of Fukushima prefecture in the floodplain of the Abukuma River.
 Asakawa has a humid climate (Köppen climate classification Cfa).
 The average annual temperature in Asakawa is 11.6 C. The average annual rainfall is 1386 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 23.9 C, and lowest in January, at around 0.5 C.